privacygmail cleanupemail security

 How it works:

-1. Connects to Gmail API from your browser
+1. Connects to the Gmail API from your browser

-5. Data cached in browser's IndexedDB (local only)
+5. Caches data in your browser's IndexedDB (local only)

 What's never uploaded: